ConnectingEurope/Context-Broker-Data-Visualisation/doc/user/index.md

 ## How to start

-This section describes how to start using the Context Broker Data Visualization enabler, once it has been deployed.
+This section describes how to start using the Context Broker Data Visualisation enabler, once it has been deployed.

 [Top](#user-manual)